JarceloElement/Godot-AppFactory/README.md

-# Godot | AppFactory 3.X
+# Godot | AppFactory 3.X | 4.x
 Creation of GUI and modules for multiplatform applications.
-Graphic design and 3D modeling
+Graphic design and 3D modeling.

+**How does it work**
+Only copy the directory (app_core) if you want to use all the app modules, otherwise choose one in the app_core folder and paste it in your project directory.

 **-- APP_CORE --**